-It’s been really warm for a few days, so it’s time to go back to refreshing treats with this Creamy Lemon Ice Cream!
-The weather isn’t a problem for me, I can have ice cream at any time of the year.
-It has become one of my biggest hobbies to make ice cream and I love to experiment with my ice cream maker using different ingredients each time.
+warm hot for a few days, so it’s time for refreshing treats like this Creamy Lemon Ice Cream!
+The weather doesn’t matter for me, I can have ice cream at any time of the year.
+It has become one of my biggest hobbies to make ice cream so far and I love to experiment with my ice cream maker using different ingredients each time.

-Lemon ice cream is one of the most common ice creams in my hometown, Tarsus.
-I remember there was a travelling ice cream vendor in our neighborhood selling just three types of ice cream; Turkish plain ice cream, chocolate ice cream and lemon ice cream.
+Lemon ice cream is one of the most common ice cream flavors in my hometown, Tarsus.
+I remember there was an ice cream vendor in our neighborhood selling just three flavors of ice cream; Turkish plain ice cream, chocolate ice cream and lemon ice cream.
 I just couldn’t decide which one was my favorite, so I used to buy one dollop from each one every day in summer.
 That’s why I wanted to try each one with my new device.
+All three recipes turned out so good and I will be making them even in winter.
+If you love to make ice cream from scratch, you need to check those recipes too!

 This lemon ice cream is not like the one in my childhood and I’ll be looking for its recipe for sure, but this one is as luscious.
-I love its creamy and tangy flavor.Print
+I LOVE its creaminess and tangy flavor.Print

 Creamy Lemon Ice Cream